-TRAVEL AND TOURISM SPENDING DECELERATED IN THE THIRD QUARTER OF 2014
+TRAVEL AND TOURISM SPENDING ACCELERATED IN THE FOURTH QUARTER OF 2014

-Real spending on travel and tourism decelerated in the third quarter of 2014, increasing at an annual rate of 1.3 percent after increasing 3.3 percent (revised) in the second quarter.
-Real gross domestic product (GDP) also decelerated, increasing 3.9 percent (second estimate) in the third quarter after increasing 4.6 percent.
+Real spending on travel and tourism accelerated in the fourth quarter of 2014, increasing at an annual rate of 4.5 percent after increasing 3.4 percent (revised) in the third quarter.
+By comparison, real gross domestic product (GDP) decelerated, increasing 2.2 percent (second estimate) in the fourth quarter after increasing 5.0 percent.
+For the year, real spending on travel and tourism increased 2.5 percent in 2014 after increasing 3.6 percent in 2013.
+By comparison, real GDP increased 2.4 percent in 2014 after increasing 2.2 percent in 2013.

-The leading contributors to the deceleration in the third quarter were "passenger air transportation," and "recreation and entertainment."
-"Passenger air transportation" turned down, decreasing 7.2 percent in the third quarter after increasing 11.1 percent in the second quarter.
-"Recreation and entertainment" also turned down, decreasing 5.5 percent after increasing 4.1 percent.
-Partially offsetting these downturns, "traveler accommodations" turned up, increasing 8.3 percent in the third quarter after decreasing 0.9 percent.
+The leading contributors to the acceleration in the fourth quarter were "passenger air transportation" and "recreation and entertainment."
+"Passenger air transportation" turned up, increasing 1.7 percent in the fourth quarter after decreasing 4.5 percent in the third quarter.
+"Recreation and entertainment" also turned up, increasing 6.2 percent after decreasing 0.9 percent.
+Partially offsetting these upturns, "traveler accommodations" turned down, decreasing 1.5 percent in the fourth quarter after increasing 8.3 percent.

-Total Tourism-Related Output was $1.5 trillion in the third quarter of 2014.
-It consisted of $898.4 billion (58 percent) of direct tourism spending and $644.0 billion (42 percent) of indirect tourism-related spending.
+Total Tourism-Related Output was $1.6 trillion in the fourth quarter of 2014.
+It consisted of $905.5 billion (58 percent) of direct tourism spending and $651.5 billion (42 percent) of indirect tourism-related spending.

-Total Tourism-Related Employment was 7.8 million jobs in the third quarter of 2014 and consisted of 5.5 million (71 percent) direct tourism jobs and 2.3 million (29 percent) indirect tourism-related jobs.
+Total Tourism-Related Employment was 7.8 million jobs in the fourth quarter of 2014 and consisted of 5.5 million (71 percent) direct tourism jobs and 2.3 million (29 percent) indirect tourism-related jobs.

 Tourism spending.
 Total tourism-related spending consists of direct tourism output and indirect tourism output.
 Direct tourism output comprises all domestically produced goods and services purchased by travelers (for example, traveler accommodations and passenger air transportation).
 Indirect tourism output comprises all output required to support the production of direct tourism output (for example, toiletries for hotel guests and fuel for airplanes).